syncpoint/odin-manual/docs/06_Bearbeitung_Objekte_Karte/index.en.md

-If you want to set a **new point**, move the mouse pointer to the red inner line until a blue point and the **"hand" symbol** appear and move it with the mouse.
+If you want to set a **new point**, move the mouse pointer to the red inner line until a **red circle** appear and move it with the mouse.

 You can **change** the **width** of the corridor by moving the red dot on the side at the end of the corridor with the mouse.